movementlabsxyz/MIP/MIP/mip-71/README.md

 > [!NOTE]
 Instead of the finalized state we could also consider the $k$-confirmed state for the L1.
 The definition of $k$-confirmed is given in [Issue-838](https://github.com/movementlabsxyz/movement/issues/838).
 Similarly, for the L2, we could assume some different confirmation level like the fast-confirmation, see [MIP-65](https://github.com/movementlabsxyz/MIP/pull/65).

 Since the Relayer may use a confirmation level that is not the finalization, we add the following requirement:

 6. The confirmation levels for the Informer MUST be the same as for the Relayer.

+#### Dissemination of information

+We do not prescribe a particular dissemination method.
+In case the Informer detects possible threat, the Informer MAY provide the information to the Governance Operator via publishing a notification and which then alerts the Operator via a PagerDuty service to relevant personal.

 #### Locked and minted supply difference